In this article:

 - Cage-free eggs: Hens live in a climate-controlled room with about twice the space as conventionally caged hens.

 - Free-range eggs: Hens live in a barn that also has access to an outdoor area where they can roam freely.
-This does not necessarily mean that the hens spend time outside, but they do have access to it.
-The outdoor area may be a small porch attached to the barn with cement flooring.

 - Pasture-raised eggs: Hens have at least 108 square feet to roam outdoors.